Hundra (video game)

-Plot

-Reception
+Hundra is an action game developed by Spanish studio Zeus Software and published by Dinamic Software for the Amstrad CPC, MSX and ZX Spectrum in 1988.
+It was loosely inspired by the 1983 film Hundra but is not based on it.
 Hundra was well received by Spanish press, including review scores of 44/50 from Amstrad Accion and 9/10 from Micromania.
 The game was famous for its erotic cover art, which won the best title art of 1988 award from MicroHobby.